๐Ÿ—จ๏ธCOMmunicator

 • Leverages expert credibility to transfer trust from the endorser to the product

-• Includes credentials, certifications, and professional endorsements—signals that informed people approve
+• Includes credentials, certifications, and professional endorsements that signal informed approval

 • Works because audiences use expertise as a mental shortcut rather than evaluating claims independently

-Compare: Social Proof vs. Authority—social proof says "people like you trust this," while authority says "experts trust this."
+Compare: Social Proof vs. Authority: social proof says "people like you trust this," while authority says "experts trust this."
 Social proof works through identification; authority works through deference.
-Both reduce the cognitive effort of decision-making.
+Both reduce the cognitive effort of decision-making, but they appeal to different motivations.

 Scarcity and Urgency Techniques

 These techniques create pressure by manipulating perceived availability or time.
-Loss aversion—our tendency to fear losing something more than we value gaining it—makes scarcity psychologically powerful.
+Loss aversion, our tendency to fear losing something more than we value gaining an equivalent thing, makes scarcity psychologically powerful.

 Scarcity